 Internships are ways of looking toward the future.
 Internships provide both learning opportunities and career exploration as a way for preparing for the future.
 English majors and minors complete both credit and non-credit internships at a wide range of local, regional, and national sites.
 One academic internship (English 380) can be applied to the English major.
 All internships require a completed application available at the Luther College Career Center.

-For further information, contact Martin Klammer, English Department Chair.
+For further information, contact Lise Kildegaard, English Department Chair.

 When: January 2017